Lauren Salzman skiing

 "Health is not dramatic.
 It reflects honest and sustainable connection with ourselves — and that can be built."

-Writer, educator, and integrative coach working at the intersection of interpersonal neurobiology, attachment science, and self-esteem theory.
+I'm a writer, educator, and integrative coach working at the intersection of interpersonal neurobiology, attachment science, and self-esteem theory.

 My work is focused on one thing: helping people build a stronger, more stable internal center — so their decisions, relationships, and sense of self are no longer organized around fear, self-doubt, or instability.